Journaling: reflections - 2025

 Our kids are the only people who can get away with anything.

-Because our love for you
+Because our love for them

 is unconditional.